Freddie Freeman Player Props: Dodgers vs. Giants

 Freddie Freeman At The Plate

-- Among the qualifying batters in MLB, he ranks second in batting average, fourth in on-base percentage, and seventh in slugging.
+- He ranks second in batting average, fourth in on base percentage, and sixth in slugging among the qualifying hitters in MLB.

-- Freeman has driven in a run in 27 games this season (39.1%), including 10 games with more than one RBI (14.5%).
-He has also driven home three or more of his team's runs in six contests.
+- Freeman has an RBI in 28 of 70 games this season, with multiple RBI in 10 of them.
+He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.